morabrandoi/Nutshell/README.md

 the README document.
 Both tested various commands to ensure that the implemented features were working properly.

 ## Brando Mora:
 Set up and created base structure for built-in commands and non-built-in commands.
 Responsible for developing setenv, printenv, unsetenv, cd, alias, unalias, and bye.
 Created the code for alias expansion.
-Responsible for dealing with infinitealias loop expansion.
-Completely responsible for wildcard matching.
+Responsible for dealing with infinite alias loop expansion.
+Responsible for wildcard matching.
 Worked on ensuring shell robustness by accounting for possible errors.
 Responsible for having non-built-in commands running in the background.

 ## Martin Tolxdorf:
 Assisted in developing built-in commands and non-built-in commands.
 Created the code for environment variable expansion and assisted with alias expansion.